Which wines pair best with pork?

 If you can move outside your comfort zone you will find many whites will match well with roast pork, especially when it’s served cold.
 Old vine Chenin Blanc is a very enjoyable match for cold roast pork while an off-dry German Riesling makes a delicious match for roast belly pork (though watch the accompanying vegetables.
 Tomato-based dishes won’t help the pairing).

-Grilled pork - e.g. a pork chopSimilar recommendations to the above, depending on the saucing (if creamy, follow the recommendations below).
+Wine pairing with pork chopsSimilar recommendations to the above, depending on the saucing (if creamy, follow the recommendations below).
 You might well be thinking of accompanying it with something more Italianate like a salsa verde, in which case a dry Italian white or a decent Valpolicella or Chianti would be a good choice.

-Pork in a creamy sauce - with mushrooms or mustardBoth red and white burgundy work well (unsurprisingly) with this classic French bistro dish.
+Pork in a creamy sauce - with mushrooms or mustardBoth red and white burgundy work well (unsurprisingly) with this classic French bistro dish which is often made with pork tenderloin.
 Other cool climate unoaked or subtly oaked Chardonnay or Pinot Noir should work too as would a dry Alsace Riesling or Pinot Gris or a Vouvray.

 Pork casserole or pie with cider or applesCider is actually by far the best match here but if you want to drink wine I’d again suggest a good Chenin, Chardonnay or easy-going inexpensive southern French red that’s relatively modest in alcohol.
 Like Côtes du Rhône again.